 Why are you the best person/company to answer their question?
 What makes you specifically qualified to be their trusted guide in this process?
 Do you have a shared background?
 Does your team have decades of experience?
 Are you uniquely qualified to answer their questions?

 How will you help them?
 Here’s where the rubber hits the road as you pull your expertise together to provide a helpful answer.

 Tip 8: Ensure your content passes the ‘blink test’

 One of the best ways to increase conversions on blog articles is to make sure you’re giving people a great reading experience.

-You might not realize it, but simple things like how your article is structured and how easy the copy is to read can go a long way towards increasing your conversions.
-In fact, according to HubSpot, you have three to five seconds from the time a visitor lands on your page to convince them to hang around.
+You might not realize it, but simple things like how your article is structured and how easy the copy is to read can go a long way toward increasing your conversions.
+In fact, according to HubSpot, you have 3-5 seconds from the time a visitor lands on your page to convince them to hang around.
 This is known as “the blink test.”

-If you think of your blog article as a textbook, what are the important chapters and subchapters?
+If you think of your blog article as a textbook, what are the important chapters and sections?

 Your articles need signposts, or in this case headers, that help people quickly see how you plan on tackling the subject at hand.
 Headers help readers understand the important sections and subsections of your article.

-Other visual cues that help readers feel like your content is easily digestible are things that break up long periods of text.
+Other visual cues that help readers feel like your content is easily digestible are things that break up long sections of text.
 In your articles: